shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ## Advanced configurations

+Still reading?
+Let's go on:

 ### Logging

-You can always access any log files your App is writes on the file system.
+You can access all log files your App writes on the file system.
 If you want to use [live logging](logging#toc-live-log-access), then you should configure Symfony to use `error_log`.
 Modify the `config/packages/prod/framework.yml` file:

 ``` yml
 monolog: